Ryanair CEO says working on Boeing 737 MAX order

 O'Leary said a senior team was working on a 737 MAX order and that the airline was giving serious consideration to rival Airbus' A320neo jet, though Ryanair has not purchased any Airbus jets and the European planemaker has repeatedly dampened the idea.

-The CEO spoke to reporters after signing a $15.6 billion (9.9 billion pounds) contract to buy 175 Boeing 737-800 jets, the largest single order ever placed by a European airline with Boeing.
+The CEO spoke to reporters after signing a $15.6 billion contract to buy 175 Boeing 737-800 jets, the largest single order ever placed by a European airline with Boeing.

 (Editing by James Regan)